Part of the Advance America chain · locations

 • Consumers facing a short-term cash shortfall before their next paycheck with no other credit options

-• Borrowers with poor or thin credit histories who cannot qualify for traditional bank loans
+• Borrowers with poor or thin credit histories who may not meet traditional bank-loan criteria

 • People who prefer or need in-person financial services near one of 800+ store locations

-• Individuals in states where Advance America operates and who need same-day emergency funds
+• Individuals in states where Advance America operates and who need same-day short-term funds

 Updated 2026-05-08